maltehedderich/blog/docs/posts/dspy_miprov2.md

 This is exactly what [DSPy](https://github.com/stanfordnlp/dspy) enables.
 Instead of manually writing prompts, you define the _signature_ of your task and a _metric_ for success, and let an optimizer find the best instructions and few-shot examples for you.

-In this post, we’ll build a spam filter that doesn't just look at message text but analyzes technical headers like SPF and DKIM, all optimized using the state-of-the-art `MIPROv2` optimizer.
+In this post, we’ll build a spam filter that analyzes raw headers (SPF, DKIM) alongside message text, using the `MIPROv2` optimizer to tune the performance.

-## The Tech Stack
+## Tech Stack

-To build a production-grade pipeline, we need more than just a single model call:

-- **DSPy**: The framework for programmatically optimizing prompts based on defined signatures and metrics.
+- **[DSPy](https://github.com/stanfordnlp/dspy)**: The framework for programmatically optimizing prompts based on defined signatures and metrics.
-- **Phoenix (by Arize)**: For observability, tracing, and managing the datasets used for training and evaluation.
+- **[Phoenix](https://github.com/Arize-ai/phoenix)** (by Arize): For observability, tracing, and managing the datasets used for training and evaluation.
-- **OpenRouter**: To quickly try out different models.
+- **[OpenRouter](https://openrouter.ai/)**: To quickly try out different models.
 In this setup, we use `grok-4.1-fast` for the task execution and `claude-opus-4.6` as the "Teacher" to optimize the prompts.

 ## Defining the Signature

 In DSPy, we start by defining _what_ the model should do, decoupled from _how_ it should be prompted.
 This is called a `Signature`.
+Each signature specifies the input fields, output fields, and their types.

 ```python
 import dspy